morgendagen/riden-dongle/README.md

 Also, be aware that when writing many commands to the device, the network layers and the device will queue them up.
 As a result, there can be a significant delay between the moment your client issues a command, and the moment the device handles the command.
 If you do not want that, insert a sleep of more than 150ms after each write command, forcing the network to send 1 command at a time. (the minimum delay depends on the configuration of your platform)

-VXI-11 does not have this problem, since every command requires an ACK.
+VXI-11 does not have this problem, since the commands are handled synchronously, and every command requires an ACK.

 ## Hardware Preparations

+Note:
 > There are various dongles available.
 This firmware is at this moment only compatible with ESP-12F based modules.
 The newer dongles use an ESP8684, but it is possible to do a retrofit with an ESP-12F.
-See below.
+See below.*

-You will need to make some changes.
+You will need to make some changes to the dongle.
 The 2 most important being:

-- pull EN high, as the TTL mode of the power supply does not do that, and remove or cut the pin from the header.
+- do the adaptations listed below, depending on your dongle.
-- program the dongle
+- program the dongle.

 Either you solder on the needed components and pins directly to the WiFi module, either you put a small PCB on top of the ESP metal housing (do not cover the antenna!) with the required resistors and maybe buttons, and connect that PCB to the WiFi module.

-Whatever you use, in order to flash the device, you will need the following:
+Whatever you use, in order to program the device, you will need the following:

 - power of course: 5V + GND (on the existing header).
 - connect your serial link to GND, RX, TX (on the existing header)
 - pull EN to 3V3 all the time via a resistor (10k).
-Take the 3V3 from the module, do not use the header, as some dongles do not have the 3V3 pin on the header connected.
+Take the 3V3 from the insides of the module, and not from the header, as some dongles do not have the 3V3 header pin connected.
 - during boot, connect GPIO0 (aka PGM) to GND for a short period, and after that, pull it to 3V3 via a resistor (10k).
 A push button may be helpful here.
-- not strictly needed, but helpful: a reset button connected to RST/RESET.
+- not strictly needed, but helpful: a reset button connected to RST/RESET and GND.
 If used, programming will be easier, as there is no need for power cycling to do programming.
-Push both RESET and PGM, let go of RESET, and then let go of PGM.
+To initiate programming, push both RESET and PGM, let go of RESET, and then let go of PGM.

 _Dongle with ESP-12F:_